simonpj/ghc-proposals-1/proposals/0000-mutable-fields.rst

 When ``K`` is used in a pattern in a case alternative in Core, the types of its fields are ``u1...un``.

+SLPJ: really?
+I thought they were `Ref# s ui`.

 There would be a new constraint on Core: *we cannot create an expresison representing a mutable constructor*.

+SLPJ: what does this mean?
+Better to say: if K is a mutable constructor you cannot use K in an expression (you must use `mkK`).

+SLPJ: define the term "mutable constructor" somewhere.

 GHC currently assumes that constructors can be built in a couple of
 places: